-The application has an approved Natural Resource Inventory (NRI), NRI-184-13, which expires on November 21, 2018.
+The application has an approved Natural Resources Inventory, NRI-184-13, which expires on November 21, 2018.
 According to available information, the site does not contain regulated environmental features such as wetlands, streams, associated buffers, steep slopes, or 100-year floodplain.
-No revisions are required for conformance with the NRI.
+The DSP herein approved is in conformance with the approved NRI.